Student-centric advice and objective recommendations

 National Guard

 If you’re in the National Guard, you could receive loan assistance through the National Guard repayment program.
-To qualify, you must (1) enlist for a minimum of six years and (2) score a 50 or higher on the Armed Forces Qualification Test.
-If you’re eligible, you could receive up to $50,000 in assistance.
+To qualify, you must (1) enlist for a minimum of six years and (2) score a 50 or higher on the Armed Forces Qualification Test, and meet a few other requirements listed on their website.
+If you’re eligible, you could receive up to $20,000 in assistance.

 Air Force JAG Corps